aortem/dartstream/README.md

 All  Firebase Dart Admin Auth SDK packages are licensed under BSD-3, except for the *services packages*, which uses the ELv2 license, which are licensed from third party software  Inc. In short, this means that you can, without limitation, use any of the client packages in your app as long as you do not offer the SDK's or services as a cloud service to 3rd parties (this is typically only relevant for cloud service providers).
 See the [LICENSE](LICENSE.md) file for more details.

-## Enhance with  Firebase Dart SDK"
+## Enhance with Firebase Dart Admin Auth SDK

 We hope the Firebase Dart Admin Auth SDK helps you to efficiently build and scale your server-side applications.
 Join our growing community and start contributing to the ecosystem today!